smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 This article contains instructions on how to troubleshoot different issues you may encounter while using Connected Cache.
 These issues are categorized by the task in which they may be encountered.

+## Known issues

+This section describes known issues with the latest release of Microsoft Connected Cache for Enterprise and Edcuation.
+See the [Release Notes page](mcc-ent-release-notes.md) for more details on the fixes included in the latest release.

+### Cache node monitoring chart in the Azure Portal user interface displays incorrect information

+### Script provisionmcconwsl.ps1 fails when executed on a Windows 11 host machine configured to use Japanese language

+In the Connected Cache installation script (provisionmcconwsl.ps1), the check processing is executed until the value of the last execution code (Last Result) of the installation task becomes 0 in the following processing.
+However, in Japanese OS, the return value is null because "Last Result" is displayed, and an exception occurs.

+As a temporary workaround, the above error does not occur by changing the language setting of the local administrator user from Japanese to English and then executing the script.

 ## Steps to obtain an Azure subscription ID

 <!--Using include file, get-azure-subscription.md, do/mcc-isp.md for shared content-->